tahira-h/Colsh_Bank_Analysis/README.md

-The root node, Loan_ID_LP001708, has a gini of 0.431, samples is 234, value is 113 and 247, class is N.
+The root node, Loan_ID_LP001708, has a gini of 0.431, samples is 234, value is 113 and 247, and class is N.

 The root node's results of True gini is 0.425 and False gini 0.0.
-Which measures the probability of a wrongly classified variable when chosen randomly in this analysis.
+The results measures the probability of a wrongly classified variable when chosen randomly in this analysis.

 The results of True samples is 233 and False samples is 1.

 The results of True value is 109, 247 and False value is 4, 0.
-Which is how the tested information is split up.
+Value is how the tested information is split up.
 For instance, the root node value is 360, altogether the True value is 356, and altogether the False value is 4.

 The results of True class is N, and False class is Y. Whis is the target feature.